merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 ## Splitting the pangenome

-In some cases one might want ot split a given pangenome into multiple independent pangenomes, such as one that contains only core gene clusters, or one that contains only singletons, etc.
+In some cases one might want to split a given pangenome into multiple independent pangenomes, such as one that contains only core gene clusters, or one that contains only singletons, etc.

 Anvi'o has a multi-talented program to split things, which also works with collections and bins in pan databases.
-It is called [`anvi-split`](http://merenlab.org/software/anvio/vignette/#anvi-split).
-Which enables you to focus on any group of gene clusters that are defined in a bin in a given pangenome, and split them into an independent and stand-alone pangeome.
+It is called {% include PROGRAM name="anvi-split" %}.
+Which enables you to focus on any group of gene clusters that are defined in a bin in a given pangenome, and split them into an independent and stand-alone pangenome.

 If you are feeling lost, you will likely find the visual description of this functionality much more clear than the technical one.
 Following steps will demonstrate it using the Prochlorococcus pangenome.
 Let's assume in the Prochlorococcus pangenome you happened to have three bins, *Core*, *HL Core*, and *Singletons*, all stored in the collection named *default*: